 At the beginning of winter, Oda-san; a friend of mine who works as a researcher and lecturer at one of the leading university in Japan, invited me to visit tsunami-affected areas, not so far from Sendai City.
 Less than an hour by bus with his students, we arrived in Arahama.
 Although not for the first time for me visited this area, there were the new things that I got.
 Arahama was devastated by the tsunami on March 11, 2011.
-Arahama population was around 2,400 people before the 2011 tsunami, and more than 200 people killed and still missing.
+The population was around 2,400 people, and more than 200 people were killed and still missing.

 I smelt the beach, but I couldn’t see seawater directly because of along the shoreline the seawall obstructed my view.
-This is the structural mitigation carried out by the Japanese government to prepare the possibility of the tsunami disaster in the future.
+The structural mitigation carried out by the Japanese government to prevent the possibility of the tsunami disaster in the future.
 I estimated the distance to the beach and the location where I stood around a hundred meters.
 I looked around, no more houses and found reeds as tall as an adult.
 Small yellow flags were swaying in the breeze triggered my curiosity.
-The flags were installed along the rope and connected to the ground by using a particular binder.
+The flags were installed along the rope and connected to the ground with the binder.

 “What does the flag means ?”
 I asked enthusiastically to Oda-san.

 Arahama elementary school was the only building left.
 The tsunami reached the second floor.
 The building had been saved more than 300 people.
 The upstairs of the building functioned for evacuation site.
-I assumed that the Japanese government would be functioned the building as a tsunami heritage.
+I assumed that the Japanese government will remain the building as a tsunami heritage.

 The spirit of Tsunami-Tendenko

 Suddenly, tsunami-tendenko crossed my mind.
-Tsunami-tendenko is famous in Sanriku region where the tsunami had frequently hit this area.
-Tsunami-tendeko is one of Japanese local wisdom that introduced by Fumio Yamashita, an expert on Japan’s tsunami history who had experienced the 1933 tsunami.
+The tsunami-tendenko is famous in Sanriku region.
+Sanriku region hit by several tsunamis.
+The tsunami-tendeko is one of Japanese local wisdom that introduced by Fumio Yamashita, an expert on Japan’s tsunami history who experienced the 1933 tsunami.

 Briefly, tendenko could mean “go separately.”
 So the spirit tendenko is an attempted to avoid “tomo-daore.”
 Tomo-daore is a situation that could be made people in danger for inappropriate action at the time of disaster.
-Most of the casualties in the event of disaster are many people try to find their family.
-It will create the congestion on the roads, and people will not have enough time to save their lives.
+Most of the casualties in the event of the disaster when many people tried to find their family.
+It created the congestion on the roads, and people did not have enough time to save their lives.

-The spirit of tsunami-tendon was successfully applied in elementary and junior high school in Kamaishi, Iwate Prefecture.
+The spirit of tsunami-tendenko was successfully applied in elementary and junior high school in Kamaishi, Iwate Prefecture.
 Since 2005, disaster education implemented in the class by introducing the spirit of tsunami-tendenko.
-The students were taught when the tsunami come, as soon as possible evacuate to a higher place.
+When the tsunami comes, as soon as possible evacuate to a higher place.
 The concept had saved 2,900 students.

-The tsunami-tendenko spirit requires further study through practical example.
-There are dilemmas in the process, but amongst the dilemmas, we have to make a decision.(***)
+The tsunami-tendenko spirit requires further study through a practical example.
+There are dilemmas in every decision, but amongst the dilemmas, we have to make an action.(***)